ssheld/stm32-drv2605l-library/README.md

 <h1> STM32 Library for DRV2605L  </h1>

 STM32 library for using the DRV2605L haptic motor driver.
+The tutorial in this repository utilizes the [SensorTile development kit](https://www.st.com/en/evaluation-tools/steval-stlkt01v1.html).